Learning and Sharing

 Import certificate in Exchange Server

-Beginning with Exchange Server 2016 CU23 and subsequent versions, as well as Exchange Server 2019 CU12 and later, importing the Exchange certificate can only be done using PowerShell (Exchange Management Shell).
+Starting with Exchange Server 2016 CU23 and later versions, as well as Exchange Server 2019 CU12 and beyond, importing the Exchange certificate must be done exclusively through PowerShell (Exchange Management Shell).

-Note To enhance security against UNC path misuse by attackers, Microsoft has eliminated parameters accepting UNC paths from Exchange Server PowerShell cmdlets and the Exchange Admin Center.
-This update impacts all cumulative updates for Microsoft Exchange Server 2019 starting with CU12 and Microsoft Exchange Server 2016 beginning with CU23.
+Note To boost security and prevent misuse of UNC paths by attackers, Microsoft has removed parameters that accept UNC paths from Exchange Server PowerShell cmdlets and the Exchange Admin Center.
+This change applies to all cumulative updates for Microsoft Exchange Server 2019 starting with CU12 and Microsoft Exchange Server 2016 starting with CU23.

 Import Exchange certificate with PowerShell

-Open the Exchange Management Shell as an administrator.
-Then, execute the following command to import the certificate.
+Launch the Exchange Management Shell with administrative privileges, and run the following command to import the certificate.

 Import-ExchangeCertificate `